Should you Prep SAT Vocab? The Best, Official Vocab Resources

 "The inclusion of these questions allows College Board to collect performance data on them and evaluate their suitability for possible use in future tests.
 Student responses to these pretest questions don't affect their scores." — College Board Scoring Guidelines

 In other words: a tough vocab question may not count toward your score at all.
+Here's a closer breakdown of how many pre-test questions you get per exam.
+Remember, they don't impact your overall score, even if you answer correctly.

-Instead, most students benefit more from focusing on high-impact question types like:
+Most students benefit more from focusing on high-impact question types like:

-If you are targeting a top score, or just love vocab and want to be extra prepared, it’s important to choose the right resources.
-Most vocab books and random quizlets are inefficient at best, and misleading at worst.
+If you are targeting a top score, or just love vocab and want to be extra prepared, it's important to choose the right resources.
+Most vocab books and random Quizlets are inefficient at best, and misleading at worst.

 Here's what actually works: